Suzanne Simmons Integrative Counsellor PG Dip. Registered MBACP

 - Pregnancy and birth

 - Separation anxiety

 - Young carers

-If you are on a low income, please talk to me about low cost appointments, as I feel strongly that therapy should be available to everyone.
+Please talk to me about low cost appointments if you are on a low wage, as I feel strongly that therapy should be available to everyone.

 I have previously worked as a counsellor for the following organisations: